Cheneau Brace for Scoliosis

-The Kyphologic® spinal brace is a beneficial option for patients with kyphosis, kyphoscoliosis and Scheuermann’s.
-The principle behind the Kyphologic® brace is to reduce anterior vertebral load, which allows the spine to grow and improve toward a more normal physiologic position during adolescence.
-Adults with kyphosis, kyphoscoliosis and Scheuermann’s may also opt for the Kyphologic® brace to help with pain management and support.
+The Kyphologic® spinal brace is a beneficial option for patients with thoracic kyphosis, kyphoscoliosis and Scheuermann’s.
+The principle behind the Kyphologic® brace is to reduce anterior vertebral loading.
+During adolescence, this allows the spine to grow and improve into a more normal physiologic position.

-The Physio-logic® brace is designed to re-establish lordosis in patients with thoracolumbar kyphosis and/or lumbar kyphosis.
-A study by Weiss and Werkmann included short-term measurements showing that significant pain reduction is possible in adult patients with chronic postural low back pain.
+The Physio-logic® brace is for thoracolumbar kyphosis and lumbar kyphosis.
+The brace is designed to re-establish lordosis.
+For adults, a study by Weiss and Werkmann showed that in the short-term, significant pain reduction is possible for those with chronic low back pain due to posture.